Writing a legally binding Will is not difficult.

 Writing a Will protects your loved ones and ensures your final wishes are adhered to.

-It is essential to avoiding strife among your loved ones and saves them further stress and agony.
+It is essential to avoid strife among your loved ones and saves them further stress and agony.
 So do not put it off any longer.